aws/aws-parallelcluster/docs/configuration.rst

 """""""""
 Scheduler to be used with the cluster.
 Valid options are sge, torque, slurm, or awsbatch.

+If you're using awsbatch, please take a look at the :ref:`networking setup <awsbatch_networking>`.

 Defaults to sge. ::

     scheduler = sge